Sparklyyoyo/Hardware-ARC-4-Decryption/README.md

 ## Overview

 ARC4 is a symmetric stream cipher that produces a keystream from a secret key and XORs it with data.
-Because XOR is symmetric, the same flow encrypts and decrypts.

 This project implements ARC4 end to end in hardware: